What is it?

-The module on “European Union Law and Sustainable Development” (EULawSD) seeks to explore the ever-expanding corpus of European Union Law relating to sustainable development.
+The Jean Monnet Module on “European Union Law and Sustainable Development” (EULawSD) seeks to explore the ever-expanding corpus of European Union Law relating to sustainable development.
 The module consists of an annual 40-hour course primarily aimed at students of the Single Cycle Degree Programme in Law at the University of Siena, but also open to students from the Political Sciences, Humanities and Social Sciences departments.
 The course is complemented by a series of keynote lectures, a final expert roundtable, a dedicated website, and a series of webinars.
 It expands on the basic EU Law course offered by the Department of Law to introduce a highly-innovative angle in EU legal studies, promote excellence in the teaching of advanced EU issues, and ultimately equip students with in-depth knowledge of the critical role of the EU legal system in shaping the response of the European Union to the challenges of sustainable development.

 As recently stated by the European Commission, “sustainable development has since long been at the heart of the European project” (COM(2016) 793 final (p.2)).
 Not only do the EU Treaties recognize sustainable development as one of the overarching goals of the Union, but the Commission has also constantly sought to design adequate policy frameworks for translating this objective into secondary legislation, thereby ensuring consistency between the EU’s internal policies and between these, the EU’s external action, and the policies of its Member States.